Bring Her Back Directors on the Horror of Watching Their New A24 Release with an Audience

 The tension begins there, and slowly builds into a very wet, wild and bloody third act, with plenty of scares — psychological and supernatural — as Andy unravels his suspicions about his temporary foster mother and what secrets she’s hiding.

-It’s a contained, character-driven possession horror rooted in death-revival cult lore that Danny Phillipou says he was attracted to after watching a close family friend grieve the loss of a child.
+It’s a contained, character-driven possession horror rooted in death-revival cult lore that Danny Philippou says he was attracted to after watching a close family friend grieve the loss of a child.

 “I just wanted this inversion of the healthy way of grieving,” he explains in our chat, which unfolds at length below.